nikitacs16/xlift_dst/README.md

 Update:

 21/02/2022 - The correct train.json has been uploaded for the MultiWoZ experiments as stated in the [README](https://github.com/nikitacs16/xlift_dst/tree/main/multiwoz_sumbt/data).
-Thanks to yuxiang for pointing it out!
+Thanks to Yuxiang for pointing it out!

 ### Repository organization